chmouel/fzf-select-file/README.md

 from eza, you can select one or multiple file (Withe the tab keys) and it will be added to the command line.

-While in selection if you press `control-v` it will show a preview with bat for files or eza for directories (may fail on unknown files to bat)
+While in selection it will show a preview with bat for files or eza for directories (may fail on unknown files to bat) press `control-v` to hide the preview.

 ## Demo